narnacle/stream-chat-rebooted/README.md

 #### Troubleshooting:

 * Make sure that in Streamer.Bot you started the internal Websocket server(under "Websocket Server"), not a custom one(under "Websocket Servers" - mind the plural)

-## I've read this README but I still have questions/problems, where can I get help?

-If you have a Github account, opening an issue is the best way to give feedback.
-Otherwise feel free to join my [Discord](https://discord.gg/yRTM7H2tek) and ask your questions in the appropriate support channels.

 ## Contributors / Thanks